• Skip to primary navigation

 Testing the Mixer:

-• Use 9V battery or good power source to power the circuit.
+• Here, use 9V battery or good power source to power the circuit and plug in audio sources to input jacks.

 Conclusion:

-If we do not know electronics well then ask someone expert or read good guide before starting
+To conclude, If we do not know electronics well then ask someone expert or read good guide before starting; also try using different parts to see what sound is better.

-This Audio Mixer Circuit using a Single Transistor is small project, is fun for learning and for mixing sounds.
+Furthermore, this Audio Mixer Circuit using a Single Transistor is small project, is fun for learning and for mixing sounds.

-Filed Under: Audio Circuits, Transistor Circuits
+Filed Under: Amplifier Circuits, Audio Circuits, DIY Projects, Transistor Circuits

 About Admin-Lavi